ARTICLE I. NAME AND GOVERNANCE

 The AAUW Easton Branch Scholarship and Memorial Fund shall replace the AAUW Easton Branch Scholarship and the AAUW Easton Branch Memorial Fund.

-The AAUW Easton Branch Scholarship and Memorial Fund has been established to grant scholarships to students who wish to attend college to obtain a baccalaureate or associate degree.
-There are two separate funds.
+The AAUW Easton Branch Scholarship Fund has been established to grant scholarships to graduating female high school students who wish to attend college to obtain a baccalaureate or associate degree.
+There were two separate funds.

 1.)
-The Easton Branch Scholarship Fund grants scholarships to graduating high school seniors who are planning to attend college to obtain a baccalaureate or associate degree.
+The Easton Branch Scholarship Fund grants scholarships to graduating female high school students who are planning to attend college to obtain a baccalaureate or associate degree.
 To be eligible, an applicant must:

-- Demonstrate academic excellence by placing in the op 20% of the graduating class.
+- Demonstrate academic excellence by placing in the top 20% of the graduating class.

 - Be accepted at a 2 or 4 year accredited college.